unicode-org/message-format-wg/spec/formatting.md

 ## Handling Bidirectional Text

-Formatted messages MAY be bidirectional, containing a mixture of left-to-right and right-to-left spans of text.
+_Messages_ contain text which can be bidirectional, that is consisting of a mixture of left-to-right and right-to-left spans of text.

 When concatenating formatted values, the [Unicode Bidirectional Algorithm](http://www.unicode.org/reports/tr9/) [UAX9]